-David Driskell (American, 1931–2020), Ghetto Wall #2, 1970, oil, acrylic, and collage on linen, Portland Museum of Art, Maine; Museum purchase with support from the Friends of the Collection, including Anonymous (2), Charlton and Eleanor Ames, Eileen Gillespie and Timothy Fahey, Cyrus Hagge, Patricia Hille Dodd Hagge, Alison and Horace Hildreth, Douglas and Sharyn Howell, Harry W. Konkel, Judy and Leonard Lauder, Marian Hoyt Morgan and Christopher Hawley Corbett, Anne and Vince Oliviero, D. Suzi Osher, Christina F. Petra, Karen and Stuart Watson, Michael and Nina Zilkha, and with support of the Freddie and Regina Homburger Endowment for Acquisitions, and the Emily Eaton Moore and Family Fund for the Collection, 2019.16, © Estate of David C. Driskell, Photograph by Luc Demers
+David C. Driskell (American, 1931–2020), Ghetto Wall #2, 1970, oil, acrylic, and collage on linen, Portland Museum of Art, Maine; Museum purchase with support from the Friends of the Collection, including Anonymous (2), Charlton and Eleanor Ames, Eileen Gillespie and Timothy Fahey, Cyrus Hagge, Patricia Hille Dodd Hagge, Alison and Horace Hildreth, Douglas and Sharyn Howell, Harry W. Konkel, Judy and Leonard Lauder, Marian Hoyt Morgan and Christopher Hawley Corbett, Anne and Vince Oliviero, D. Suzi Osher, Christina F. Petra, Karen and Stuart Watson, Michael and Nina Zilkha, and with support from the Freddie and Regina Homburger Endowment for Acquisitions, and the Emily Eaton Moore and Family Fund for the Collection, 2019.16, © Estate of David C. Driskell, Photograph by Luc Demers

-David Driskell (American, 1931–2020), Homage to Romare, 1976, collage and gouache on Masonite, Virginia Museum of Fine Arts, Richmond; Arthur and Margaret Glasgow Endowment, 2017.3, © Virginia Museum of Fine Arts. © Estate of David C. Driskell, Photograph by Travis Fullerton
+David C. Driskell (American, 1931–2020), Homage to Romare, 1976, collage and gouache on Masonite, Virginia Museum of Fine Arts, Richmond; Arthur and Margaret Glasgow Endowment, 2017.3, © Virginia Museum of Fine Arts. © Estate of David C. Driskell, Photograph by Travis Fullerton

-David Driskell (American, 1931–2020), Self-Portrait, 1953, oil on board, Collection of the Estate of David C. Driskell, Maryland, © Estate of David C. Driskell, courtesy DC Moore Gallery, New York, Photograph by Luc Demers
+David C. Driskell (American, 1931–2020), Self-Portrait, 1953, oil on board, Collection of the Estate of David C. Driskell, Maryland, © Estate of David C. Driskell, courtesy DC Moore Gallery, New York, Photograph by Luc Demers

-David Driskell (American, 1931–2020), Young Pines Growing, 1959, oil on canvas, Clark Atlanta University Art Museum, John Hope Franklin Purchase Award, © Estate of David C. Driskell
+David C. Driskell (American, 1931–2020), Young Pines Growing, 1959, oil on canvas, Clark Atlanta University Art Museum, John Hope Franklin Purchase Award, © Estate of David C. Driskell

 David Driskell (1931–2020) was one of the most revered American artists of his generation, long recognized for his vibrant and versatile work as a painter and printmaker.
 His art combines keen observations of America with the imagery and aesthetic innovations of the African diaspora.